Multi River Expedition Nepal – Epic 13-Day Ultimate Rafting & Kayaking Adventure

 What’s Included

-• Professional English-speaking licensed guides are highly trained and safety certified to international standards in Whitewater River Guiding, Swift Water Rescue, and Wilderness First Aid
+• Professional English-speaking licensed guides are highly trained and safety certified to international standards in Whitewater River Guiding, Swift Water Rescue, and Wilderness First Aid.

 • Professionally trained and certified safety kayakers.